 Every September I am enamored with the convergence of all matter of butterflies on Maison Steinbuchel.
 The flurry of peaceful activity brings out the child in me as i stand right in the middle of my flower bed and let the joy of these flying flowers surround me.
 It lifts my soul and cleanses any drudgery the day may have brought.

-- creeping thyme step-ables from local garden centers
+creeping thyme step-ables from local garden centers

 native phlox – a gift from a neighbor

-- zinnias that self sowed
+zinnias that self sowed

 rose moss that self sowed